 We live in a time when few children really spend significant time in the outdoors and away from electronics.
 As our world becomes more complicated, the need for youth to spend formative time playing outside has never been so urgent.
 Last Child in the Woods and The Nature Principle, both by Richard Louv, document the positive academic, social, and character-building benefits of time spent in nature.
 At Camp Pinnacle, your child will have the opportunity to develop a lifetime connection with the natural world.

-We use our unique Venture program to make sure campers see incredible scenery beyond the camp campus.
-Every camper will be treated to 40 mile views from atop the summit of a high Blue Ridge Mountain, play in a waterfall, and camp out under the stars (or clouds).
+We use our unique Off-Camp Adventure (formerly known as Ventures) program to make sure campers see incredible scenery beyond the camp campus.
+Every camper will be treated to 40-mile views from atop the summit of a Blue Ridge Mountain, play in a waterfall, and camp out under the stars (or the clouds!)
 Days spent with friends roaming our magical and beautiful campus lets kids experience how much fun they can have without electronics or video games.
-At Pinnacle, campers get the quintessential youth outdoor experience that used to be a central part of American history and culture.
+At Camp Pinnacle, campers get the quintessential youth outdoor experience that used to be a central part of American history and culture.
 Outdoor activities discovered in youth set a tone for a lifetime of good health and adventure.

 For more information about out Outdoor Ventures Program and how we get every camper outside into the incredible mountain scenery of North Carolina: Click Here!